Yehuda Amichai's "Near the Wall of a House"

 The soul in its expansiveness presents other "rooms," that is, other possibilities.
 And the most crucial awareness that the experience has afforded the speaker is that the soul, because united with the Divine eternally, is like "the whole length of the corridor / that has no end."

-Biographical Sketch of Poet Yehuda Amicha
+Life Sketch of Yehuda Amichai

 Yehuda Amichai's poetry grew along with his adopted country.
 The poet left Germany as the Nazi power was rising.
 As an Israeli citizen, he became a freedom fighter.